Matthewalvarado25/ticket-lifecycle/README.md

 </p>
 <p>

-We will be creating tickets as end users , for this example I will be a user named Karen who needs assistance and created a SEV-A ticket where the help topic is business critical outage and the entire mobile banking system is down.
+We will be creating tickets as end users , for this example I will be a user named Karen who needs assistance and created a ticket.
+The help topic is business critical outage and the entire mobile banking system is down.

 </p>
 <br />